hasura/preview-actions/README.md

 npm start
 ```

-4. (For linux only) Change the service endpoint of the graphql service depending on your platform
+4. (For linux only) Since we are running Hasura in a docker container, change the ip of function service (depending on OS)
-   in the migrations directory

 ```
 # Edit the file with your favorite editor and set the right ip for your service